Immigration Entry Clearance Inspection

 How to Pay

 By Post - send a cheque to Dartford Borough Council, Civic Centre, Home Gardens, Dartford, Kent DA1 1DR made payable to Dartford Borough Council and crossed A/C Payee.
-Clearly mark the cheque for Immigration Inspection on the reverse.
+Clearly mark the cheque for Immigration Inspection on the reverse and the address where the inspection is taking place.

 By Telephone: You can call the credit/debit card hotline on 01322 343760 between 9am and 4 pm, Monday to Friday, quoting 'Immigration Inspection'.
 You will be given a receipt number on payment.
 The Council can only accept payments by Maestro, Mastercard, Visa, Electron or Solo.

 In person: Using the automated payments kiosk in the Dartford Civic Centre reception area during normal opening hours.
-You can pay by cash or credit/debit card.
-The kiosk does not accept cheques.
+You can pay by cash only.
+The kiosk does not accept cheques or credit/debit cards.

 A survey of the property will only be arranged when all information has been provided and the fee has been received.